oupadhyay/iGGSO/README.md

 ## Get in Touch

-Please feel free to reach out to me [ashernoel@college.harvard.edu](mailto:ashernoel@college.harvard.edu) with any questions or concerns.
+Please feel free to reach out to me [ashernoel@college.harvard.edu](mailto:ashernoel@college.harvard.edu) with any questions or business inquiries.